b401/Blog/kerberos.md

 ```

-As you see a TGS Ticket (TS) and additionally a TGT (not visible here) has been automatically acquired.
+As you see a TGS Ticket and additionally a TGT (not visible here) has been automatically acquired.

 What's interesting to notice is that the ticket uses `CIFS` as protocol name and not `SMB`.
 The reason `net user` uses cifs is that the request goes over `RPC` (139/TCP).